LEFT TURN TRAFFIC RULES

 the beginning of the time for that street.

-- Left turn phases on the same street can be split, with one arrow on longer than the
+- Left turn phases on the same street can be split, with one green arrow on longer than the

 other.
 Again, it is harder to do this with lagging turns.